Align your marketing automation team with cutting-edge technology

 Invest in people

 Companies may have a good understanding of what marketing automation is and have valid goals and reasons for implementing it.
-The plans are wonderful — companies want to provide holistic customer experiences and create influential customer journeys — but often their success is blocked by organizational hierarchy or internal processes that do not support the development of marketing automation.
+The plans are wonderful — companies want to provide holistic customer experiences and create influential customer journeys — but often, their success is blocked by organisational hierarchy or internal processes that do not support the development of marketing automation.

 3 minute read